Updated on April 28th, 2025

 What If My School Doesn’t Offer Dual Enrollment?

-For students attending schools that don’t offer dual enrollment, AP classes are usually the best alternative.
+For students attending schools that don’t offer the same dual enrollment opportunities, AP classes are usually the best alternative.
 Some colleges and universities may also allow high school students to enroll on their own to take college classes, even if there isn’t a formal dual enrollment arrangement.
 However, that’s far less common, so AP courses are usually the simpler option.

 How Does Dual Enrollment Help Students Save on College Costs?